Early Life and Education

-Kenneth Fisher was born in San Francisco, California, on November 29, 1950.
-He is the son of Philip A. Fisher, a well-known stock investor and author of "Common Stocks and Uncommon Profits."
-Fisher grew up in San Mateo, California.
-He showed an early interest in entrepreneurship, working various jobs as a young teen.
-Fisher dropped out of high school, and later attended Humboldt State University, where he earned an associate degree in economics in 1972.
+Kenneth Lawrence Fisher was born on November 29, 1950, in San Francisco, California.
+He is the son of Philip A. Fisher, a renowned stock investor and author of "Common Stocks and Uncommon Profits."
+Ken Fisher's early life in San Mateo, California, exposed him to the world of finance from a young age.
+However, he did not initially pursue a direct path into the investment industry.
+After dropping out of high school, he attended Humboldt State University, where he earned an associate degree in economics in 1972.

 Rise to Success